 School libraries play an important role in equipping students with the digital literacy skills they need to effectively navigate the sea of information available online.
-However when digital natives feel like they are already masters of the online search, how can teacher librarians tailor the curriculum to engage their students and achieve a positive outcome that extends beyond theoretical research?
-We’ve pulled together some ideas from around the world for you to draw on in your school library.
+However, when digital natives feel like they are already masters of the online search, how can teacher librarians tailor the curriculum to engage their students and achieve a positive outcome that extends beyond theoretical research?
+We’ve pulled together some ideas from around the world for you to draw on in your school library, as well as providing ideas about how Oliver v5 and LearnPath can support digital literacy in your school.

 For adolescents, the Internet has become a primary source of answers to the health questions they feel embarrassed or scared to talk to their peers about.
 However, the misinformation on offer through Dr Google can contribute to dangerous student health outcomes.